neu-se/CS4530-Spring-2022/tutorials/week3-react.md

 ### useState():

 In this section we will see how we can add state to a React Component using the useState() hook provided by React.
+The useState hook takes the initial value of the state variable as an argument, the initial state can be any type you want (a string, a number, an array, an object) or a function.
+Only on the first render will the initial value be assigned.
+Each useState call returns a two-element array.
+The state variable is the first element of the array, followed by a function to change the variable's value.

 1. We'll start by defining and initializing state for the number of times the button is clicked, by adding the a state variable as follows: